 - I’m unmarried and have no children (but I do embrace clichés and live with a very cute cat)

-- All expenses listed here are 100% assumed by me
+- All expenses listed are assumed by me

-A couple of years ago, we informally surveyed 150 people living in Berlin about their costs of living.
-To make the data featured here more real, I’ve included the results of the survey for each section as an additional reference point beyond my own.
-While the information is now a bit dated, we still gleaned some interesting and very relevant (but not very scientific) stats.
+In November 2021, we informally surveyed about 60 Berliners about their costs of living.
+To make the data featured here more real, I’ve included the anecdotal results of the survey for each section as an additional reference point beyond my own.

 Cost Of Living In Berlin: Fixed Monthly Expenses